Green strength: Elastomers

 In the elastomer industry, green strength describes the strength of an elastomer in an unvulcanized, uncured state.
 The most popular referenced type of elastomer is rubber.

 For rubber composites, green strength is essential during formation and manufacturing of materials such as radial tires, tank tracks, etc. These rubbers must be stretched from one mill to another during processing to form the final, vulcanized product.
 Green strength allows these transfers without tearing or wrinkling the workpiece.

 To improve the green strength of elastomers and prevent issues during forming, various additives and compounds are typically added to the composite.
 Also, fabrication and forming techniques have been modified to reduce the amount of stress on the material before it is vulcanized.
 These techniques are a pertinent component of the tire making industry because it is a process that requires much forming, stretching, and bending during fabrication before the final curing is complete.

 Metals

-Green strength of metals is typically referenced in the field of powder metallurgy.
+Green strength of metals is a concept employed in the field of powder metallurgy.

 Powder metallurgy refers to the fabrication of materials or components from powders.
 In powder metallurgy, the initial green strength is formed during compacting and forming.
 Increased complexity of parts and geometry have created a need for a higher green strength during this process.

 There are several limitations that restrict the ability to increase green strength in powder metallurgy components.
 Characteristics such as particle size and compressibility pose limits on the final green strength.

 Various studies have been undertaken to improve the green strength of powder metallurgy.
 The use of advanced lubricants and the addition of high alloys have shown that it is possible to increase the green strength of these materials.